OSIPI/osipi/README.md

     ```bash
     pre-commit run --all-files
     ```

-After this, `pre-commit` will automatically run the hooks each time you commit changes to the project.
-If any of the hooks fail, you'll need to fix the issues and then try committing your changes again.

-Also some of hooks are auto fixed if you see file was modified after running `pre-commit run --all-files` then you can add the changes and commit again.
+**NOTE:**
+- Next times you commit changes, `pre-commit` will run the hooks automatically.
+- Some of hooks automatically fix/format your files to specific standards.
+If you see that some of your files have been changed after a commit, don't worry!
+It's just `pre-commit` doing its job.
+  Add the changes and commit them again.

 For more details on how to contribute, visit the [Developer Guide](https://osipi.github.io/pypi/contribution/#making-a-pull-request-pr-to-the-osipi-package).
 #### As mentioned before, this project is still in the early stages of development.
 If you'd like to contribute by adding functionality, we recommend opening an issue first to discuss your proposed functionality and the best ways to implement it.